Black Friday: Enjoy a 35% discount on the bundles. Apply the code BLACKFRIDAY35 ( uppercase ) at checkout! Limited offer.

 The imaage shows a button that when clicked, reveals a drawer with a cookie banner

-Published on Jun 25 2024 by Michael Andreuzza
+Published and written on Jun 25 2024 by Michael Andreuzza

 Today we’re going to recreate the bottom drawer from the previous tutorial with Alpine JS and Tailwind CSS, but this time we’ll use JavaScript instead of Alpine JS.